makraz/authenticator/README.md

-# flyfactor
+# Authenticator
-Flyfactor is a PHP library that provides abstraction of many multi-factor authentication services.
+Authenticator is a PHP library that provides abstraction of many multi-factor authentication services.